top of page

-Be a citizen of one of the following countries: Antigua and Barbuda, Argentina, Barbados, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, Trinidad and Tobago, Uruguay, Venezuela.
+Be a citizen of one of the following countries: Antigua and Barbuda, Argentina, Barbados, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, Trinidad and Tobago, Uruguay.

 Citizens of Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Uruguay, please refer to the Fulbright Commission of your home country.

 Be graduates with either a bachelor's (licenciatura) or master's degree.

 Be highly motivated, with demonstrable leadership skills, and capacity to adapt.

 Be committed to the development of your community through community service, volunteering, or other activities.

 Be committed to returning to their home country for at least two (2) consecutive years after finishing their studies in the United States and build upon their knowledge in their professional field.

 PREPARE FOR STANDARIZED EXAMS

 Barbados, Bolivia, Dominican Republic, El Salvador, Guatemala, Haiti, Jamaica, Nicaragua, Panama, Trinidad and Tobago.

 LEARN MORE ABOUT THE FULBRIGHT SCHOLARS CURRENTLY ADMINISTERED BY LASPAU